Decoding Beer Labels: SRM, IBU, ABV — What Do They All Mean?

 Start with the basics (ABV, IBU, style) and gradually expand your vocabulary.
 Most importantly, don’t let the numbers intimidate you – they’re just tools to help you find beers you’ll love.

 Ready to taste Houston’s finest?
 Visit our taproom or find our beers at H-E-B, Kroger, Whole Foods, and 500+ restaurants and bars throughout Houston.
-Follow us for brewery updates, terrible puns, and the occasional philosophical debate about whether cereal counts as soup.
+Follow us on Instagram for brewery updates, terrible puns, and the occasional philosophical debate about whether cereal counts as soup.

 Categorised in: Uncategorized